Skip to content

 Work times

-Our teams are involved in practical work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects and their distance from our camp.
+Our teams are involved in practical work from Monday to Friday, and the working day normally runs from 09.00 to 18.00; however, this includes hiking to the work areas, and the schedule can vary due to the nature of some of the projects and their distance from our camp.
 Participants must also be prepared for some flexibility in these working hours due to Iceland’s changeable weather.
-Worksites are generally 30-60 minutes’ walk from the camps.
+Worksites are generally a 30-60 minute walk from the camps.
 The programme includes 2 days off during each working week.

 Placement costs